josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 Once you press enter, you'll be prompted to enter a filename- go ahead and do that, something like "Test Unit", and click Ok.
 You are now auto-saving.

 Congratulations, you've just created a unit!
 If you open your game folder, you'll find two new files in your ``game_folder/units`` subfolder: ``Test Unit.truf``, and ``Test Unit.truf.trui``.
+These are the files associated with your unit that will auto-save.
+You need both, don't delete one!

 There are two other fields in that screenshotted section; a **drop-down menu** and an **Edit button**.
 The Edit button allows you to set what classes this unit could have and the drop-down menu allows you to set the class the unit does have.
 This is less complicated than it sounds.
 Every unit can have at least one base class, and they can switch between them when reclassing.
 The drop-down menu lets you say which of these possible classes is the default, or the one they'll have in the game until changed.

 Currently, you don't have any classes, which means you can't do anything with either of those options.
 We'll get there!

 There are a couple of other things you can do here.
-Note that you don't have to do anything in any order, once you have your unit named and saved, but you're already on this tab so you might as well.
 In case you're lost, here's a screenshot showing everything we'll be talking about:

 .. image:: 003_ab.png
    :alt: Screenshot of Turnroot unit/class editor, showing the bottom left portion of the Basics tab